alanionita/100-days-of-code/r1-log.md

 ### R1D45 - R1D47
 Thanksgiving holiday break got me distracted with all the 🍗 and 🍷 - getting caught up on learning to build localStorage JS App.

+### R1D48 - R1D52
+I have officially started the Treehouse Techdegree Front-End Web Developement Program.
+In the first 7 days I completes Unit 01 and submitted the first project (personal portfolio page).
+On top of this I'm still working on Vanilla JS projects with localStorage.